ProbablyAnds/jonties-web/README.md

-Open the root folder in visual studio open a terminal in the root folder and run
+Open the root folder in visual studio

+Open a terminal in the root folder and run

 ### `npm install`

 once finished then run

 ### `npm start`

 admin

 username: admin
-password: password
+password: admin